SelfCareMap

 2. Patch Test (Always!)

-If it’s your first time using this product, apply a tiny amount to your jawline or behind your ear.
-Wait 24 hours.
-If no redness, itching, or burning — you’re good to go.
+Even with gentle ingredients, everyone's skin chemistry is different.
+If it is your first time using a specific product, apply a tiny amount to your jawline or behind your ear.
+Wait 24 hours to check for delayed reactions.
+If no redness, itching, or burning occurs, you are good to go.

 3. Apply the Peel

 Using clean fingers or a cotton pad, apply a thin, even layer of your gentle exfoliant to clean, dry skin.
-Avoid the eye area, lips, and any active breakouts.
+Be careful to avoid the delicate eye area, the lips, and any open cuts or active breakouts.

-⏱️ Leave on for the time recommended on the product — usually 5–10 minutes for beginner-friendly formulas.
-Never exceed the time.
+⏱️ Leave on for the time recommended on the product.
+This is usually 5 to 10 minutes for beginner friendly formulas.
+Never exceed the time listed, as the acid continues to work even after you stop applying it.

 4. Neutralize (If Required)

-Some peels (especially glycolic or lactic acid) benefit from neutralization with water or a baking soda rinse — but many modern gentle formulas are self-neutralizing.
-Check your product instructions.
-When in doubt, rinse with cool water after the recommended time.
+Some peels, especially those with higher glycolic or lactic acid levels, benefit from neutralization with water or a diluted baking soda rinse to stop the chemical reaction.
+However, many modern gentle formulas are self neutralizing.
+Check your product instructions carefully.
+When in doubt, rinse thoroughly with cool water after the recommended time to ensure no acid remains on the surface.

 5. Soothe & Hydrate

-Immediately after rinsing (or if self-neutralizing), pat skin dry and apply a calming toner or hydrosol.
-Follow with a rich, barrier-repairing moisturizer.
-Look for ingredients like ceramides, centella asiatica, or oat extract.
+Immediately after rinsing, pat your skin dry and apply a calming toner or hydrosol.
+This helps reset the pH and cools the skin.
+Follow up with a rich, barrier repairing moisturizer.
+Look for ingredients like ceramides, centella asiatica, or oat extract to soothe any tingling and lock in hydration.

 6. Protect — Tomorrow and Beyond